Roh Tae-woo: June 29 Declaration and run for presidency

-Despite his involvement in the coup d'état of December 12 and the bloody military crackdown of dissidents in the Gwangju Uprising and with an eye on the Blue House in the upcoming 1987 presidential elections, Roh began working to distance himself from the unpopular Chun government.
+Despite his involvement in the coup d'état of December 12 and the bloody military crackdown on dissidents in the Gwangju Uprising, and with an eye towards the Blue House in the upcoming 1987 presidential elections, Roh began working to distance himself from the unpopular Chun government.
 Roh worked to carry out his own agenda for democratic reform.
-By agreeing to meeting the demands of the political opposition in terms of political reforms with his eight-point proposal including direct election of the President, Roh successfully upstaged Chun and boosted his own image as a reformer.
+By agreeing to meet the demands of the political opposition in terms of political reforms with his eight-point proposal, which included direct election of the President, Roh successfully upstaged Chun and boosted his own image as a reformer.

 In June 1987, Chun named Roh as the presidential candidate of the ruling Democratic Justice Party.
-This was widely perceived as handing Roh the presidency, and triggered large pro-democracy rallies in Seoul and other cities in the 1987 June Democracy Movement.
+This was widely perceived as handing Roh the presidency on a silver platter, and triggered large pro-democracy rallies in Seoul and other cities in the 1987 June Democracy Movement.

 In response, Roh made a speech on 29 June promising a wide program of reforms.
 Chief among them were a new, more democratic constitution and popular election of the president.
+On 1 July, Chun gave in and agreed to democratic elections.

-In the election, the two leading opposition figures, Kim Young-sam and Kim Dae-jung (both of whom later became presidents), were unable to overcome their differences and they split the vote.
-This enabled Roh to win by a narrow margin with 36.6% of the vote and become the country's first democratically elected president on 16 December 1987.
+In the election in December 1987, the two leading opposition figures, Kim Young-sam and Kim Dae-jung (both of whom later became presidents), were unable to overcome their political differences to form a unified ticket, resulting in separate campaigns that split the vote.
+This enabled Roh to win by a narrow margin with 36.6% of the vote, becoming the country's first democratically elected president on 16 December 1987.